fededonnet/ShaderWorkshop/README.md

 # ShaderWorkshop

-This is a simple OpenGL program wich uses a simple shader and draw a triangle.
+This is a simple OpenGL program uses to draw a geometry using shaders.

 # Requirements:
 	CMAKE - https://cmake.org/download/